Naghiyev1/radios-hispanas/README.md

 - Plays stations directly in the browser
 - Includes quick filters such as News, Music, Talk, Sports, Latin, Salsa and Rock
 - Saves favourites locally in the browser
+- Saves recently played stations locally in the browser
 - Requires no login, no backend and no paid services

 ## Tech stack